 Codes and Frequencies

-HIPRIVATEE indicates whether the person currently had private health insurance coverage.
+For sample adults and sample children, HIPRIVATEE indicates whether the person currently had private health insurance coverage.
+Prior to 2019, this variable is available for all persons.
 Private health care plans may be provided in part or in full by an individual's employer or union, and they may also be purchased directly by a person.

 HIPRIVATEE is a recoded variable created by the National Center for Health Statistics (NCHS) and included in the original NHIS public use data.
 HIPRIVATEE, like other recoded health insurance variables in these data, is based on responses to a series of questions and by editing carried out by the NCHS.